Tharsis: Geology

+Composition

 Tharsis is commonly called a volcano-tectonic province, meaning that it is the product of volcanism and associated tectonic processes that have caused extensive crustal deformation.
 According to the standard view, Tharsis overlies a hot spot, similar to the one thought to underlie the island of Hawaii.
 The hot spot is caused by one or more massive columns of hot, low-density material (a superplume) rising through the mantle.
 The hot spot produces voluminous quantities of magma in the lower crust that is released to the surface as highly fluid, basaltic lava.
 Because Mars lacks plate tectonics, the lava is able to build up in one region for billions of years to produce enormous volcanic constructs.

 Orographic water ice clouds hover over the volcanic peaks of the central Tharsis region in this color image mosaic from Mars Global Surveyor.
 Olympus Mons dominates at upper left.
 At center are the three Tharsis Montes: Arsia Mons at bottom, Pavonis Mons at center, and Ascraeus Mons at top.

 On Earth (and presumably Mars as well), not all of the magma produced in a large igneous province erupts at the surface as lava.
 Much of it stalls in the crust where it slowly cools and solidifies to produce large intrusive complexes (plutons).
 If the magma migrates through vertical fractures it produces swarms of dikes that may be expressed at the surface as long, linear cracks (fossae) and crater chains (catenae).
 Magma may also intrude the crust horizontally as large tabular bodies, such as sills and laccoliths, that can cause a general doming and fracturing of the overlying crust.
 Thus, the bulk of Tharsis is probably made of these intrusive complexes in addition to lava flows at the surface.

 One key question about the nature of Tharsis has been whether the bulge is mainly the product of active crustal uplifting from buoyancy provided by the underlying mantle plume or whether it is merely a large, static mass of igneous material supported by the underlying lithosphere.
 Theoretical analysis of gravity data and the pattern of faults surrounding Tharsis suggest the latter is more likely.
 The enormous sagging weight of Tharsis has generated tremendous stresses in the crust, producing a broad trough around the region and an array of radial fractures emanating from the center of the bulge that stretches halfway across the planet.